bacoords/cb-custom-modules/readme.txt

 * Initial Version

 == Upgrade Notice ==

+= 1.1.1 =
+Upgrade to 1.1.1 for new, much-requested setting in the Scout module.

 = 1.1.0 =
 Upgrade to 1.1.0 for two new modules and upgrades to existing modules.